Bira/octopus-carnival/_drafts/wir-mm-4e-dark-one.md

 ---

-Dark Ones are small humanoids from the Shadowfell, echoing the world's halflings in the same way Shadar-Kai echo its humans.
+Dark Ones are small humanoids from the Shadowfell, echoing the world's halflings in the same way Shadar-Kai (which we'll eventually get to) echo its humans.
 They're halfling-sized with purplish skin, pronounced noses, pupiless eyes and sharp teeth.
 I think the one pictured in the book also has hooves and is wearing boots over them, which is somewhere between cute and funny.
 Overall, though, the Shadowfell aesthetic is definitely there.

 Since they're Unaligned, I imagine there are entire communities of Dark One civilians out there leading peaceful existences alongside Shadar-Kai villagers